GeunhwaJeong/haneul-new/doc/src/learn/haneul-compared.md

 * Every object in Haneul has a unique version number.
 * Every new version is created from a transaction that may involve several dependencies, themselves versioned objects.

 As a consequence, a Haneul validator -- or any other validator with a copy of the state -- can exhibit a causal history of an object, showing its history since genesis.
-Haneul explicitly makes the bet that in most cases, the ordering of that causal history with the causal history of another object is irrelevant; and in the few cases where this information is relevant, Haneul makes this relationship explicit in the data.
+Haneul explicitly makes the bet that in many cases, the ordering of that causal history with the causal history of another object is irrelevant; and in the few cases where this information is relevant, Haneul makes this relationship explicit in the data.

 ## Causal order vs. total order

 Unlike most existing blockchain systems (and as the reader may have guessed from the description of write requests above), Haneul does not always impose a total order on the transactions submitted by clients, with shared objects being the exception.
-Instead, most transactions are *causally* ordered--if a transaction `T1` produces output objects `O1` that are used as input objects in a transaction `T2`, a validator must execute `T1` before it executes `T2`.
+Instead, many transactions are *causally* ordered--if a transaction `T1` produces output objects `O1` that are used as input objects in a transaction `T2`, a validator must execute `T1` before it executes `T2`.
 Note that `T2` need not use these objects directly for a causal relationship to exist--e.g., `T1` might produce output objects which are then used by `T3`, and `T2` might use `T3`'s output objects.
 However, transactions with no causal relationship can be processed by Haneul validators in any order.

 ## Where Haneul excels